fchmainy/k8s-trainings-101/README.md

 **2. Configure Ingress with A/B Testing.** Here, we want to split part of the traffic (%) to the new version so we can validate and measure the proper function of the new version without impacting too many customers if there were any issues with the code.

  - Here we are doing a 80% to v1 and 20% to v2, in real life the cursor would be progressively moving out to v2 until final approval.
+Deploy an updated A/B Ingress Resource:

 [link to documentation](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#split)